House of Miracles (Brandon Lake album)

 House of Miracles is the second studio album by American contemporary worship musician Brandon Lake.
 Bethel Music released the album on August 28, 2020.
 The album contains guest appearances by Tasha Cobbs Leonard and Sarah Reeves.
 The album was produced by David Leonard, Jacob Sooter, and Lael.

 The album was supported by the release of "I Need a Ghost", "Just Like Heaven" and "Gratitude" as singles.
 "I Need a Ghost" peaked at number 27 on the US Christian Airplay chart.
 "Just Like Heaven" peaked at number 36 on the US Hot Christian Songs chart.
 "Gratitude" peaked at number one on the Hot Christian Songs chart.
-The album peaked at number twelve on the US Top Christian Albums chart.
+The album peaked at number six on the US Top Christian Albums chart.